temporalio/documentation/docs/content/how-to-quickly-install-the-temporal-server.md

 The Temporal Server can be kept running in the background while applications are built.
 Workflow Execution details can be viewed in the Temporal Web UI via your browser: [localhost:8088](http://localhost:8088/).

-The steps above will start the Temporal Server using a default configuration.
+The preceding steps start the Temporal Server using a default configuration.

 To try other configurations (different dependencies and databases), or to try a custom Docker image follow the [temporalio/docker-compose README](https://github.com/temporalio/docker-compose/blob/main/README.md).